3xBJ/hydeout-jekyll-starter/_posts/2020-04-16-app-xaml-one-file-to-rule-them-all.md

 {% endhighlight %}

-eitherway the solid brush will be avaible for all the assembly.
+either way the solid brush will be available for all the assembly.

 We can also get the resource via code-behind